Orchestras and conductors

 Brussels Philharmonic

-The Brussels Philharmonic was founded in 1935 by the Belgian public broadcaster (NIR/INR).
-Since its creation, it has worked with top international conductors and soloists, and was and is known to be a pioneer in performing contemporary music - a reputation that brought world-renowned composers such as Bartók, Stravinsky and Messiaen to Brussels.
-The orchestra’s historic home port is the Flagey building in Brussels, where it rehearses and performs in Studio 4, in acoustic terms one of the top concert halls in the world.
+The Brussels Philharmonic was founded in 1935 by the Belgian public broadcaster (INR/NIR) and worked from the start with leading international conductors and soloists.
+The orchestra was and is renowned as a pioneer in performing contemporary music - a reputation that brought such world-renowned composers as Bartók, Stravinsky and Messiaen to Brussels.
+Its historic home base is Flagey.

 www.brusselsphilharmonic.be